March 13, 0607 A.D. - The 12th recorded passage of Halley's Comet occurred.

 March 13, 1862 - Union General Ambrose Burnside landed 12,000 troops along the Neuse River, 15 miles south of New Bern, N.C.
 The next day Burnside captured New Bern.

 March 13, 1865 – During the Civil War, the Confederate States of America agreed to the use of African American troops in the main Rebel armies.
 There was no stipulation for freedom for those slaves that fought.
+Several thousand blacks were enlisted in the Rebel cause, but they could not begin to balance out the nearly 200,000 blacks who fought for the Union.

 March 13, 1870 - Alabama editor Seale Harris was born in Cedartown, Ga.